burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Finally, we would like to mention that the default template argument type must occur at the end of the class or variable template.

-However, for function templates, strictly speaking it's not a requirement because, for functions, there is a rich type deduction template mechanism.
+However, there is one subtle thing about function templates.
+For function templates, strictly speaking, it's not a requirement because, for functions, there is a rich type deduction template mechanism.

 ## Template Instantiation

 Templates can be instantiated in two forms:

 * **Implicit instantiation.** The compiler will generate a specialization for the template only when it needs the definition.
 For example, the compiler instantiates a class template as a result of a definition of an object with of specific template instantiated type.
 All member function definitions in the class template are templates.
 When the code for member functions of the class template is needed, they are generated by the compiler.
-If the member of the template class is not needed by the program, then the compiler won’t create instances of a member function or anything which is not required.
+If the member of the template class is not needed by the program, then the compiler won’t create instances of a member function or anything that is not required.
 Example of implicit template class instantiation:

   ```cpp
   MyPair<int,int> a;
   ```

 * **Explicit instantiation.** Explicitly instantiating a class template generates the complete class type definition and in fact, instantiates all member functions.
 This happens regardless of whether you call the member functions or not.
 Syntax:
   ```cpp
   // explicit instantiation of a class
   template class MyPair<int, int>;